SUNY Policy - Campus Waiver Procedures

 - At the time a housing waiver application is approved, any pre-existing housing assignment is released.

-- Initial Request: Any individual who wishes to live off campus must submit his/her request in writing to the Director of College Housing.
+- Initial Request: Any individual who wishes to live off campus must submit his/her request in writing to the Office of Residential Services.
 The request should note the basis for requesting a waiver.
 If the reason is not one of the three general exceptions a detailed explanation of the reason(s) must be included.

 - Decisions based upon health or psychological grounds will include consultation with and recommendation of campus personnel in the appropriate professional areas.
 Permission for disclosure authority is implied by the submission of this application.

-- Appeal: A denied waiver may be appealed to the Associate Vice President for Student Life.
+- Appeal: A denied waiver may be appealed to the Sr. Director of Residential Services.
 The appeal must be in writing and address the reason(s) given for the denial of the initial request.
 The appeal must be sent within five (5) business days of receipt of the initial decision.

 - Appeal Decision: All appeals will be reviewed in accordance with the intent of the Policy of the Board of Trustees and the stated purpose of the College Policy.
 A written decision will be given within five (5) business days, when possible.
-There is no appeal of the Associate VP's decision.
+There is no appeal of the Sr. Director of Residential Services' decision.